I am studying Computer Science at EPFL and at ENS de Lyon. This page describes some of my projects. Most of them are available on Github.

 To obtain this image, I implemented spectral rendering and interference rendering, as well as other more common features.
 The image was part of the runner-ups of a rendering competition!

-I am a contributor to the betterproto open source project!
+I am one of the main contributors of the betterproto open source project!

-The goal of the project is to "provide an improved experience when using Protobuf / gRPC in a modern Python environment by making use of modern language features and generating readable, understandable, idiomatic Python code".
+The goal of the project is to provide an improved experience when using Protobuf and gRPC in a modern Python environment by making use of modern language features and generating readable, understandable, idiomatic Python code.

 Ce projet regroupe des implémentations en C++ d'algorithmes et de structures de données classiques.
 Elles permettent de gagner du temps lors de compétitions en évitant de les recoder complètement.